bmosoluciones/now-lms/docs/db.md

 ### PostgreSQL

-For many user [PostreSQL](https://www.postgresql.org/) is the best open source database engine, NOW - LMS support PostgreSQL as a primary database host, and there many cloud providers ofering PostgreSQL as a service like:
+For many user [PostreSQL](https://www.postgresql.org/) is the best open source database engine, NOW - LMS supports PostgreSQL as a primary database host, and there many cloud providers ofering PostgreSQL as a service like:

 -   [ElephantSQL](https://www.elephantsql.com/)